How narratives are formed

 Erotic narratives are not necessarily in story form (beginning-middle-end, etc.) The erotic doesn’t come from a simple, linear, logical or sequential place.
 And it doesn’t necessarily take a fixed shape.
 To be continued…

 Starting with clues

-To begin with, mystery is a well-established part of the DNA of erotic arousal.
+Mystery is a well-established part of the DNA of erotic arousal.
 And so therefore is curiosity and learning, two powerful human engines, that are often underfed in the rest of life.

 Next, Narratives, Part 3